thi-ng/babel/README.md

 supplied `tangle.sh` script and will generate a working lein project from those.

+## 0.2.3

+* Update included dependencies (see below)
+* Add support for MIT license
+* Change internal project ORG-links to be GitHub friendly
+* Minor cleanups of template files

-## New in 0.2.0
+## 0.2.0

-Generated `.org` files are now placed in dedicated `src` & `test` sub folders to provide a cleaner project structure.
+* Generated `.org` files are now placed in dedicated `src` & `test` sub folders to provide a cleaner project structure.

-A `setup.org` file is created to define common & shared org-mode configuration for all project files.
+* A `setup.org` file is created to define common & shared org-mode configuration for all project files.

 New in version 0.2.0 is also the presence of [libraryofbabel.org](https://raw.github.com/thi-ng/babel/master/src/leiningen/new/thing_babel/libraryofbabel.org),